-Recently, I was thinking about this and reading the MAX7219 datasheet and it occurred to me that I hadn’t counted on the fact that the MAX is actually multiplexing the LED’s very quickly and they are not all turned on at once, therefore the current draw should be much less than I had originally planned for.
+I wanted to revisit this while doing the redesign of the PCB for the ARM migration.
+And so I reread MAX7219 datasheet armed with more knowledge than I had previously and it occurred to me that I hadn’t counted on the fact that the MAX is actually multiplexing the LED’s very quickly and they are not all turned on at once, therefore the current draw should be much less than I had originally planned for.
+Sure enough, the datasheet even shows how much current is expected on each row if all LEDs are on!
 Now, I have a multi-meter but, it isn’t the best and I really wanted to make sure I gathered good data so I took the RN-9090 down to the ECE lab at my school and used the multi-meter there.
-And what do you?
+And what do you know?
 The max current draw for the RN-9090 is less than 500 mA.
 That means I can significantly reduce the power requirements!
 I can switch to a more common and cheaper power supply and use a common linear regulator to get the voltages I need!
 I figure this probably just saved $20 on the cost.
 Hooray!